CStrimbei/java_stuff/README.md

 lab2 - comp is the compulsory and homework activity for the second laboratory.

-JavaDoc is the javadoc for the second laboratory.
+JavaDoc_lab2 is the javadoc for the second laboratory.